dfkaye/dfkaye-blog/content/posts/where-does-that-twitter-bio-quote-come-from.md

 {{< rawhtml >}}
 <q prose>
- which was then wholly anonymous and chillingly learned.
+ &hellip;which was then wholly anonymous and chillingly learned.
 The article needed a closing chord, and the scholars would never admit that they had failed to spot a quotation; cleary they deserved to have their legs pulled.
 </q>
 {{< /rawhtml >}}